 The Logic of Scientific Discovery, Karl Popper (I haven't actually read all of this one)

 The Demon-Haunted World, Carl Sagan

 The Twilight of American Culture, Morris Berman

 The Rise of Theodore Roosevelt, Edmund Morris

 The Least Dangerous Branch, Alexander Bickel

 After mostly avoiding TV for about a decade, it seems we're in the midst of a TV renaissance in recent years.
 Some current/recent favorites:

-Doctor Who (Tennant > Smith!)
+Doctor Who (10>12>11>9)

 Supernatural (bit of a guilty pleasure)